eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 2.6.3 Digital Finance

-The Wallet Solutions can facilitate complying with strong customer authentication requirements, using the strong User Authentication capabilities described in [Section 2.1](#21-identification-and-authentication-to-access-online-services).
-In line with the Commission's Retail Payments Strategy \[RPS\], the use case would be developed in close coordination with Member States' advisory groups on retail payments and the finance industry.
+A Wallet Unit can facilitate complying with strong customer authentication requirements, using the strong User Authentication capabilities described in [Section 2.1](#21-identification-and-authentication-to-access-online-services).
+In line with the Commission's Retail Payments Strategy \[RPS\], this use case would be developed in close coordination with Member States' advisory groups on retail payments and the finance industry.

 #### 2.6.4 Digital Travel Credential